nasa/cumulus-message-adapter-java/README.md

 Java handler for the Cumulus Message Adapter.

+## Prerequisites

+  - Maven

 ## Building and Packaging

-Maven must be installed as a prerequisite.
 To build the uber-jar, run

 ```mvn -B package```